kroshu/kuka_robot_descriptions/README.md

 ### External axis support

-Robots marked as supporting external exis in the [supported features](#supported-features) have URDFs prepared for this feature.
+Robots marked as supporting external axis in the [supported features](#supported-features) have URDFs prepared for this feature.

 - The `world` link and the `world-base_link` joint (and the `origin` block) are moved from the macro into the URDF xacro.